writethedocs/www/docs/conf/na/2015/lightning-talks.md

 can let the group know where to find it if you want to share it.
 Curious people may follow up with you if they’d like to collaborate or have feedback about your presentation.

+### License

+Thanks to the lovely Portland Python Users Group for use of this content.

 Lightning Talks: A Guide for Beginners by Michelle Rowley of PDX Python is licensed under a [Creative Commons